Policy Change Toolkit

 The best way to find out about Town Halls and other local events with specific legislators is to sign up for their e-newsletters.
 Look for information on their home page on leg.wa.gov.

 Town Halls are most commonly held just before, during, and just after the state legislative session.
-State legislators cannot hold Town Halls during election years for their position.
+State legislators cannot hold Town Halls during specific parts of election years for their position.

 Some caucuses have calendars of events online: